Fatih Dönmez

-Fatih Dönmez (born 1965, Bilecik) is a Turkish engineer, politician and the current Turkish Minister of Energy and Natural Resources.
+Fatih Dönmez (born 1965, Bilecik) is a Turkish engineer, politician and former Turkish Minister of Energy and Natural Resources from 2018 to 2023.

+A member of the Justice and Development Party, he was elected to the Grand National Assembly of Turkey in the 2023 parliamentary election from Eskişehir.

 Education and early life

 Fatih Dönmez was born in Bilecik and attended primary, secondary and high school in Istanbul.
 He studied electronic engineering at the Yildiz Technical University, from which he graduated in 1987.
-In 2005 he obtained also a Master of Business Administration.
+In 2005, he obtained also a Master of Business Administration.

 Professional career

 From 1994 onwards, he worked in several positions at İGDAŞ, one of the main energy providers for Istanbul, which also manages the several gas pipelines surrounding the city.
 IGDAS is administered by the Municipality of Istanbul.
 Amongst other positions, he also served as a member of the board and its Vice General Manager.